 The chemical that is created called hypobromite, will keep your water clear and free from algae and it will not leave a chlorine smell.

-Cost of Chlorine Compared to Bromide
+Cost of Chlorine Compared to Bromine

 The advantage of using chlorine over Bromide is the price.
 It’s more expensive than chlorine which is why people tend to overlook it.
-However, since maintaining your pool requires less volume of bromine, the cost difference actually isn’t all that drastic.
+However, since maintaining your pool requires less volume of bromine, the cost difference isn’t all that drastic.

 Since the bromine lasts longer than the chlorine, you need much less of it to clean a pool.
-Even with the fact that you need less, bromine is still a much more expensive way to sanitize your pool than chlorine is.
+Even with the fact that you need less, ven year around, bromine is still a much more expensive way to sanitize your pool than chlorine is.
 When considering the difference between bromine and chlorine, just remember that the hot tub smell and the way bromine lingers clearly show the difference between the two.
 Finally, Bromine is unstabilized which means sunlight will chew through it much faster than stabilized chlorine, which is also why it’s typically Bromide Santizer used for indoor pools and hot tubs.

 One of the main reasons most pool owners opt for chlorine as a sanitation product over bromine is the cost.
 Bromine is a much more expensive product, and pool owners can expect to pay up to double the cost of chlorine for it.
 For example, a 50-pound bucket of chlorine will usually cost around $150, while a 50-pound bucket of bromine will cost about $300.